 - Butter one side of each bread slice with softened butter.
 Heat griddle or large skillet to medium.
 Lay bread slices butter side down on griddle.

-- Place ¼ (about 4 slices) of sliced turkey on top of each bread slice with dressing.
+- Place ¼ of sliced turkey on top of each bread slice with dressing.

-- Remove from griddle and slice sandwich in half diagonally.
+- Remove from griddle and slice sandwich in half.
+Serve immediately.

 Notes